locationtech/geotrellis/docs/guide/faq.md

 ## How do I import GeoTrellis methods?

-Q: In some of the GeoTrellis sample code and certainly in example projects, it looks like some GeoTrellis types have more methods than they really do.
+**Question**: In some of the GeoTrellis sample code and certainly in example projects, it looks like some GeoTrellis types have more methods than they really do.
 If I create an `IntArrayTile`, it doesn't have most of the methods that it should - I can't reproject, resample, or carry out map algebra operations - why is that and how can I fix it?

-A: Scala is a weird language.
-It is at once object oriented (obviously there's an inheritance tree which binds together the various types of `Tile`) and functional.
+**Answer**: Scala is a weird language.
+It is both object oriented (there's an inheritance tree which binds together the various types of `Tile`) and functional (harder to define, exactly, but there's plenty of sugar for dealing with functions).
 The phenomenon of apparently missing methods is an upshot of the fact that many of the behaviors bestowed upon GeoTrellis types come from the more functional structure of typeclasses rather than the stricter, more brittle, and more familiar standard inheritance structure.